collocations.org

 I find it hard to keep my patience with them.

-require, take
+demand, need, require, take

 Above all, fishing requires great patience.

-exhaust, stretch, tax, test, try
+exhaust, strain, stretch, tax, test, try

 The children were beginning to try my patience.

-PATIENCE + VERB
+patience + VERB

 be exhausted, run out, snap, wear thin

-Molly could see Mr Kirkham''s patience was running out, so she shut up. | Her patience snapped and she walked out.
+Meg could see Kirk's patience was running out, so she shut up.

-Molly could see Mr Kirkham''s patience was running out, so she shut up. | Her patience snapped and she walked out.
+Her patience snapped and she walked out.

 be rewarded

-Our patience was finally rewarded and we got the band''s autographs.
+Our patience was finally rewarded and we got the band's autographs.

-with ~
+with patience

 She listened with infinite patience to his excuses.

-~ for
+patience for

-He has little patience for people who don''t work.
+He has little patience for people who don't work.

-~ with
+patience with

 The fans were losing patience with the team.